humanmade/altis-documentation/other-docs/guides/headless/README.md

 With a semi-decoupled system, the frontend is built as a part of the application, but has only a few, well-defined integration points between the frontend and backend.
 These are kept small and manageable to allow teams to work mostly independently.
 The frontend is built in JavaScript, allowing in-browser rendering in combination with [server-side rendering](ssr.md).
 Both the frontend and backend run on the same infrastructure.

 Altis provides a REST API to allow building semi-decoupled frontends, in addition to tools and libraries to facilitate building these frontends.
-The [Building a React App guide](react-app.md) guide walks through building a semi-decoupled React app from scratch.
+The [Building a React App guide](react-app.md) walks through building a semi-decoupled React app from scratch.

 Additionally, Altis provides infrastructure to allow for [server-side rendering](ssr.md).